eBay/accessibility-ruleset-runner/examples/java/README.md

 ### Verify Prerequisites

-To verify <a href='http://chromedriver.chromium.org/'>ChromeDriver</a> and <a href='https://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html'>Java 8</a> are installed correctly, type the appropriate commands (commands and output shown below).
+To verify <a href='http://chromedriver.chromium.org/'>ChromeDriver</a> and <a href='https://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html'>Java 8</a> are installed correctly, type the appropriate commands to print the version (versions may vary).

 ```sh
 $ chromedriver --version